lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

-* Offer an optional hashAlg field in CertStatus supporting cases that a certificate needs to be confirmed that has a signature algorithm that does not indicate a specific hash algorithm to use for computing the certHash.
+* Offer an optional hashAlg field in CertStatus to support cases where a hash function is required in order to compute the certHash as part of confirming the certificate, but the certificate's signature algorithm does not specify a hash algorithm, so one needs to be specified in the CMP message instead.
   This is also in preparation for upcoming post-quantum algorithms.

 * Added new general message types to request CA certificates, a root CA update, a certificate request template, or Certificate Revocation List (CRL) updates.